 Spinal manipulation normally doesn't hurt.
 If you're already in pain because of your back, it may hurt to move.
 But manipulation is aimed at making you feel better.

-Some chiropractors use a drop table for manipulations.
-Parts of the table drop slightly when the chiropractor presses down on a patient's back.
+Some health professionals use a drop table for manipulations.
+Parts of the table drop slightly when the health professional presses down on your back.
 The table is noisy, but this method is actually very gentle.

-Some chiropractors use a hand-held device called an activator to do spinal manipulations.
+Some health professionals use a handheld device called an activator to do spinal manipulations.
 This is also very gentle.

-Whenever you are looking for a health care provider, ask friends about who they do and don't like, and why.
+Ask your friends for recommendations or look online.
+Find out what they do and don't like about their health professional and why.
 Check the background and education of providers you're interested in.
 It is sometimes helpful to have a visit to make sure you are comfortable with a provider's practice style.